Beer Abuse, Addiction, And Treatment Options

 Alcohol use disorder (AUD) is a chronic relapsing brain disease characterized by loss of control over drinking and a negative emotional state when not using alcohol.
-Alcohol abuse and alcohol addiction are both types of AUD.
-Alcohol use disorders are defined as mild, moderate, or severe.
+Alcohol abuse and alcohol addiction are both types of AUD’s, which are defined as either mild, moderate, or severe.

 Questions About Treatment?

 Call now to be connected with one of our compassionate treatment specialists.(888) 966-8973